Spore-Community/.github/profile/README.md

 ### Related Projects
 - [SporeServer](https://github.com/Rosalie241/SporeServer) - a functioning custom server that works with the game
-- [Resurrection Capsule](https://github.com/vitor251093/resurrection-capsule) - a WIP custom server for Darkspore, an action RPG spin-off of Spore
+- [Resurrection Capsule (ReCap)](https://github.com/vitor251093/resurrection-capsule) - a WIP custom server for Darkspore, an action RPG spin-off of Spore

 ---